-The Nuclear Information Service, the Campaign for Nuclear Disarmament, and General (rtd) Sir Hugh Beach others have made a strong arguments against the retention and renewal of the ballistic missile system in the UK, colloquially known and “Trident” (after the US Submarine Launched Ballistic Missile (SLBM)).
+The Nuclear Information Service, General (rtd) Sir Hugh Beach and others have made a strong arguments against the retention and renewal of the ballistic missile system in the UK, colloquially known and “Trident” (after the US Submarine Launched Ballistic Missile (SLBM)).
 Their arguments can be found in this evidence paper.

-This means that this lot of “special” officers and ratings are kept forever from executing conventional duties.
-In recent increasing need for the Royal Navy to be even more global, 540 sailors aren’t able to contribute to normal patrols or respond to emerging crisis.
-It is even more than that considering that there are others in the operational management of the whole nuclear deterrent–for example, staff in Faslane, the MOD and elsewhere.
-Furthermore, in the latest era of cuts, this means that well, these 540 plus sailors and troops are sparred.
+This means that this lot of ‘special’ officers and ratings are kept forever from executing conventional duties.
+In the ever pressing need for the Royal Navy to project British global power, 540 sailors aren’t able to contribute to normal patrols or respond to emerging crisis.
+This number of sailors is even more, considering that there are others in the operational management of the whole nuclear deterrent–for example, staff in Faslane, the MOD and elsewhere.
+Furthermore, in the latest era of cuts, this means that well, these 540 plus sailors and troops are sparred from retrenchment.
 That’s nice, but it also means that while you retrench other sailors, the 540 would be looked on jealously–“hey, we should have volunteered to be V-boat sailors, then we wouldn’t have been sacked!”
-In an opposite angle, retaining 540 plus sailors that cannot perform duties such as daily patrols, Fleet Ready Escort or even homeland resilence–helping with the floods.
+Taking it from another view, the MOD are retaining 540 plus sailors that cannot perform duties such as daily patrols, Fleet Ready Escort or even homeland resilience–helping with the floods.

 Back to the personnel angle, with four boats, V-Boats or its successor, this means feeding and paying around 540 sailors (if by any luck the next class will require less manpower).
 Again, hundreds of foodstuff needed to feed sailors who frankly, do nothing except know they have doomsday devices that can be launched.
 The pay may be better than other Royal Navy sailors, but again, with budgets tight, it’s a unsaid ringfencing.